 I love everything about writing.
 I love words, I love plots, but above all — I love characters.

 Now, the picture above may be cheating a little bit, because some (or most) of the characters on Deadwood were based on real people.
 But that doesn’t matter.
 I defy you to find a more well-rounded, intriguing, and original group (I’m sure there’s many, I just love Deadwood!).
 And whether you’re making up characters from scratch (like I do) or are inspired to write a secret alt life for Henry VIII, in the end your characters belong to you (not history) and it’s up to you to bring them to life.
 Now for me, I’ve been doing this long enough that they really do come alive and talk by themselves after you’ve muddled around with them in your brain for weeks and months and years.
-But that doesn’t mean there aren’t some important ideas to help you long your way —
+But that doesn’t mean there aren’t some important ideas to help you along the way —

 How to Build a Living, Breathing Character